Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Applications

 \subsubsection{Anderson-Hubbard Model}

 Haase et al. studied the three-dimensional Anderson Hubbard model.
-They report that the dual-fermion approach leads to quantitative as well as qualitative improvement of the dynamical mean-field results, and it allows one to calculate the hysteresis in the double occupancy in three dimensions, taking into account nonlocal correlations. \cite{Haase_etal_2017}
+They report that the dual-fermion approach leads to quantitative as well as qualitative improvement of the dynamical mean-field results.
+This is shown in the phase diagrams of Fig.~\ref{fig:U_T_phaseDiagram_3DAndersonHubbard} obtained with DMFT (a), dual fermions with second order diagrams (b), and dual fermions with FLEX diagrams (c).
+The systematic improvement of the solution first with the incorporation of non-local corrections and then in terms of the level of the diagrammatic treatment is shown through the expected suppression of the DMFT critical temperatures for the antiferromagnetic phase.
+These solutions allowed the authors to calculate the hysteresis in the double occupancy in three dimensions, taking into account nonlocal correlations.\cite{Haase_etal_2017}

-Otsuki studied the Kondo lattice model. \cite{Otsuki_2015} and found that different superconductivity pairing symmetries emerge from the critical antiferromagnetic fluctuations.
-The d-wave pairing is found to be the leading instability only in the weak-coupling regime.
+Otsuki studied the Kondo lattice model,\cite{Otsuki_2015} and found that different superconductivity pairing symmetries emerge from the critical antiferromagnetic fluctuations.
+He found the d-wave pairing to be the leading instability only in the weak-coupling regime.
 As the coupling is increased, a change of the pairing symmetry into a p-wave spin-singlet pairing is observed.
 The competing superconductivities are ascribed to a crossover between small and large Fermi surfaces, which occurs with the formation of heavy quasiparticles.